GARDENZ ORGANIC FARMS

 • Quality depends on how much outdoor space is provided and how often it is used.

-In the UAE, true pasture raised systems - where hens spend most of their time on grass - are rare.
-Our pasture raised and free range eggs guide explains this in more detail.
+In the UAE, true pasture-raised systems (hens spending most of their time on grass) are rare.
+If you want the real clarity, read the dedicated guide: Pasture raised vs free range eggs in UAE.

 Organic eggs add another layer on top of housing systems.
-Organic standards control feed ingredients and limit the use of routine antibiotics and chemical inputs.
-Many organic farms are also cage free or free range.
+Organic standards control feed ingredients and restrict routine antibiotics and chemical inputs.
+Many organic farms are also cage free or free range, but the key difference is the rulebook and audits.

 • Certified organic feed with controlled ingredients.